 - To promote orderly, economical, efficient, and effective operations and to provide quality services consistent with the organization's mission.

 - To safeguard resources against loss due to waste, abuse, mismanagement, errors, or fraud.

 - To ensure adherence to laws, regulations, contracts, and management directives.

 - To develop and maintain reliable financial and managerial data and to accurately present that data in timely reports.

-Fredonia's Internal Control Officer (ICO) is the Interim Vice President for Finance and Administration, Kevin R. Seitz.
+Fredonia's Internal Control Officer (ICO) is the Vice President for Finance and Administration, Michael Metzger.
 The ICO is appointed by the campus President.

 Freedom of information requests

 - All requests for Fredonia records under FOIL should be made in writing and delivered in person, through campus mail, or via U.S. Postal Service to: